pannellr/3132GroupProject/README.md

 and then use:

-git clone [the clone url on the right side of the page]
+git clone [the clone url on the right side of the page for your branch on github]

-to pull the code into that directory
+which copies the code from your branch into that directory

 change the permissions